Code of Ethics and Business Conduct

 - Merchandise samples or demonstration products given to Pets at Home Group companies by current or prospective suppliers are not considered gifts and are the property of the relevant Pets at Home Group company.
-The Pets at Home Group may periodically donate samples and demonstration products to Support Adoption for Pets or other appropriate charities in accordance with Pets at Home Group guidelines.
+The Pets at Home Group may periodically donate samples and demonstration products to The Pets at Home Foundation or other appropriate charities in accordance with Pets at Home Group guidelines.

-- Donations may be sought on behalf of the charity “Support Adoption for Pets” or any other charity which the Pets at Home Group has agreed to support (Subject to the charity’s fundraising guidelines).
+- Donations may be sought on behalf of the charity “The Pets at Home Foundation” or any other charity which the Pets at Home Group has agreed to support (Subject to the charity’s fundraising guidelines).

 All gifts/prizes whether accepted or returned must be logged on the Disclosure of Gifts/Entertainment/Interests Log (Example contained at Appendix 2 and original on the Document Index/Legal on https://thekennel.co.uk) and the Vet Group e-library and practice portal and handed to the Company Secretary.